📌 Overview

 Scaling Reads with Paginated Queries

-Instead, keyset pagination scales well for any amount of row data.
-The trick is to index a high cardinality column like a timestamp column, then query using that column in the WHERE clause and fetch a batch of rows.
+Keyset pagination with a high cardinality indexed column works well for fetching batches even for multi-billion row tables.
+The trick is to index a high cardinality column like a timestamp column, then filter on that with a WHERE clause and a LIMIT sized batch of rows.
 For example fetching rows from a position with a >= or < operator and a LIMIT of 1000.
 The last accessed value then becomes the cursor position to start from.

 Counter Cache Maintenance for Frequently Updated Counters